-Deliverable Target delivery date Description Further context guidance documents to help all parties understand charging methodologies, in particular the new TNUoS methodologies introduced through TCR.
-We aim to complete The 2020-21 deliverables are now focussing on working with external industry experts to put together a wider new entrant e-learning package.
-Q1 2020-21 the following milestones: • Publish an updated webinar Q2 2020-21 for connection chargesPublish an updated webinar for BSUoS charges Q3 2020-21 Develop workshops on the topics selected by the customers as part of the Charging Forum event Q4 2020-21 Publish an updated webinar for TNUoS charges with a focus on new charging methodologies introduced by TCR.
-Improve the digital customer experience for TNUoS, BSUoS and Connection Charging Data; including improvements to existing NGESO billing system to improve user experience Q1 - Q4 2020-21 We are investigating options for updating our systems, and have a clear drive to put customer functionality at the heart of any new products.
-Our intent is to deliver the following milestones: Please note, the above plan will be heavily impacted by the TCR and the required modifications.
-All planned updates will factor in the requirements outlined in our findings as we progress with implementing the required changes.
-Q1 2020-21 We will complete the review of the current systems, data requirements and the information we currently provide externally, taking into account the TCR decisions.
+Deliverable Target delivery date Description Further context Q3 2020-21 Develop workshops on the topics selected by the customers as part of the Charging Forum event Q4 2020-21 Publish an updated webinar for TNUoS charges with a focus on new charging methodologies introduced by TCR.
+Improve the digital customer experience for TNUoS, BSUoS and Connection Charging Data; including improvements to existing NGESO billing system to Q1 - Q4 2020-21 We are investigating options for updating our systems, and have a clear drive to put customer functionality at the heart of any new products.
+Our intent is to deliver the following Please note, the above plan will be heavily impacted by the TCR and the required modifications.
+All planned updates will factor in the requirements outlined in our findings as we progress with improve user experience Q1 2020-21 milestones: • We will complete the review of the current systems, data requirements and the information we currently provide externally, taking into account the TCR decisions. implementing the required changes.
 Q2 - Q3 2020-21 A scope and plan will be outlined, we will look to develop the required changes throughout, by revisiting our scope and seeking feedback to ensure delivery is fit for purpose and meets expectations, both internally and externally.
 Q4 2020-21 We will be looking to enter the implementation phase Establish a 'cross party' approach to onboarding, mapping out whole industry requirements Q1 - Q4 2020-21 Work with other industry stakeholders such as ELEXON and Ofgem to provide a joint-up onboarding guidance document, mapping out the industry requirements and obligations.
-In Q1 2020-21 we plan to agree the approach and scope for the joint-up onboarding guidance with ELEXON By Q2 2020-21 we aim to engage with customers seeking their feedback and suggestions on the onboarding process In Q3 2020-21 we intend to begin drafting the guidance documents During Q4 2020-21 we will finalise and publish the guidance, incorporating the finalised new TNUoS and BSUoS charging methodologies.
-Initial interactions with Elexon and wider industry have been deferred due to availability and will take place in Q1 2020-21.
+In Q1 2020-21 we plan to agree the approach and scope for the joint-up onboarding guidance with ELEXON By Q2 2020-21 we aim to engage with customers seeking their feedback and suggestions on the onboarding process In Q3 2020-21 we intend to begin drafting the guidance documents During Q4 2020-21 we will finalise and publish the guidance, incorporating the finalised new TNUoS and BSUoS charging Initial interactions with Elexon and wider industry have been deferred due to availability and will take place in Q1 2020-21.
 Whilst it is anticipated that the work planned throughout 2020-21 to bring together an industry standard for onboarding will be delivered, there is an expectation that the impact of the TCR and RIIO2 deliverables will initially limit progress internally and externally.
 It is envisioned that there will be a need for additional review of our internal onboarding processes, guidance and documentation with the changes that TCR brings with it.